muftring/iu-netsci/topics/information-diffusion.md

 The idea of **threshold** is that if you increase the number or amount of exposure the probability of adoption abruptly jumps (at the threshold value).
 This is a highly non-linear function of exposures which creates the abrupt jump in probability.

+# Complex Contagions and The Weakness of Long Ties
+**complex contagion**: require social affirmation from multiple sources; successful transmission depends upon interaction with multiple carriers.

+**tie stength**: (relational) the strength of a tie as a conduit of information - "weak" (connect acquaintances) or "strong" (connect close friends); (structural) the ability of a tie to facilitate diffusion, cohesion, and integration of a social network by linking otherwise distant nodes.

+**bridge**:

+**wide bridge**:

 -----
 # Review